 - Can consume many types of organic waste, and they are able to process the waste into rich vermicompost (aka worm castings) that is a proven soil amendment in producing higher yield and drought-resistant plants and vegetables in home gardens and commercial enterprises.

-In addition, most compost worms grow to 2-4 inches and are great fishing worms that stay lively while submerged in water (note they are smaller than Nightcrawlers, though).
-They are also a fantastic protein-rich food for aquarium fish, chickens, pet turtles and lizards!
+In addition, most compost worms grow to 2-4 inches and are a fantastic protein-rich food for aquarium fish, chickens, pet turtles and lizards!

 What's in Your Order?